DylanCheetah/NeoIT/README.md

 7. if CodeBlocks can't find the build tools, click the ... button and choose the MinGW-w64 install dir (usually "C:\MinGW-w64\mingw32")

-Note: You need to unzip the deps.zip file into the main project dir before building.
-I had to zip it due to it's size.
+Note: You need to unzip the OgreMain.zip file into deps/win32/Ogre/bin first.
+I had to zip it due to its size. :(

 Building: